Tower blocks in Great Britain: Social issues

 Power argues that as a direct consequence of their design and construction, security problems were prevalent in many of the tower blocks.
 Break-ins, vandalism, and muggings were common, which were aided by the buildings' concealed areas, the mazes of internal corridors, and dark corners.
-Police were often required in the tower blocks, but their infrequent presence did little to pacify towers rife with delinquency.
+Police were often required in the tower blocks, but their frequent presence did little to pacify towers rife with delinquency.
 To contain disruptive behaviour, local authorities began to place "problem families" in the same blocks; Hanley argues that this policy only led to "further alienation ... nihilism and a creeping sense of lawlessness".
 Dunleavy seconds this, suggesting that the mental health of long-term tower-block residents may have been detrimentally affected.

 While local authorities and their architects intended to create tower blocks that encouraged harmonious and vibrant communities, often the results were far from ideal.
 Postwar tower blocks were compromised from the outset by a combination of faults; local authorities advocated impractical architectural methods; design and construction faults were frequently reproduced; and a lack of understanding appeared about the social consequences of certain design features.
 Collectively, these oversights transformed many tower blocks into undesirable places to live.
 By 1985, 45% of people living in tower blocks were in the 10 poorest local authorities in the country.